 They are much smaller birds than Hen Harriers, but have similar length wings, making them even more buoyant and agile.
 Males are more heavily marked than Hen Harriers, with a dark band on the upper wing, and a series of dark and rufous bands on the underwings.
 Although grey above, they are marked below, giving them a very different impression.
 Females can initially seem very similar to Hen Harrier, although the long, narrow wings should help.
 There are only four visible ‘fingers’ at the wing tips and young birds are a rich rufous colour, likely only to be mistaken for young Pallid Harriers – a rare visitor to the UK.

-Lifespan: Average lifespan is 6 years, with an adult survival rate of 72% year on year.
+The average lifespan is 6 years, with an adult survival rate of 72% year on year.
 Juvenile survival is not known.
-They begin breeding at age of 3 and the oldest known wild bird, was almost 8 years old (ringing recovery).
+They begin breeding at the age of 3 and the oldest known wild bird, was almost 8 years old (ringing recovery).

 Number of eggs: 4-5